giellalt/lang-crk/crk.md

 Model verb lemmas and stems for new crk FST

-Full incorporation of AEW 2020 verbs into new crk FST
+Complete extraction of lemma:stem info from CW/AEW (2023) and (MD 2023), according to
+LEXC structure in the new crk FST.

 * * *